 The other type of people photography is environmental portraits.
 This is when you capture a wider view to show what the person is doing.
-For example, this could be a market vendor making a sale or a street chef cooking a local delicacy.
+I could be a market vendor making a sale or a street chef cooking a local delicacy.

-If the person is outdoors then the above settings for portraits should still be enough.
+If the person is outdoors, the settings for standard portraits should be enough.
 But you may have to increase your shutter speed slightly if they are doing something fast.

-Usually, these will end up being in low light conditions such as markets or even in shops and buildings.
-This makes things a little trickier and means you have to be more careful about your shutter speed.
+Environmental portraits are often in low-light conditions, such as markets, shops, or restaurants.
+The lack of natural light makes things a little tricky.
+It means you have to be more careful about your shutter speed.

-If the person is standing still you can aim for around 1/100th sec.
-But if they are moving around you may need a faster speed such as 1/125th or even faster.
+If the person is standing still, you can aim for around 1/100 s.
+But if they are moving around, you may need a faster speed such as 1/125 s, or even faster.
 And this means you might have to change your aperture or ISO to compensate.